parasaurolophus/home-automation/README.md

-general-purpose programming language, JavaScript, rather than being constrained by the features made available at the whim of companies more interested in extending their surveillance and control over their "walled gardens" than in providing useful products and services.
+general-purpose programming language, JavaScript, rather than being constrained by the features made available at the whim of companies more interested in extending their surveillance and control over their "walled gardens" (which they regard as including their customers' homes) than in providing useful products and services.

 ### User interface